mborysiak/Portfolio/README.md

 <b>4.
 Exploring Gun Deaths in the US:</b> https://github.com/mborysiak/Analysis-of-Gun-Deaths-in-America

 This was my first project in the DataQuest program.
 It uses lower level programming without pandas to combine and explore the dataset.
-Interesting statistics and correlations are found.
+Various stastical metrics related to gun deaths (homicide vs. suicide; race; and time of year) are analyzed.